Al Balding, Head Professional, 1964 - 1968

 In 2008, a sold out gala dinner event celebrated Frank’s 25 years of service.
 The many speeches by members, family and guests all reflected gratitude for his professionalism and for his dedication to the game of golf and to the members of Markland Wood Golf Club.

-Robert Brown, Head Professional, 2019 - present
+Robert Brown, Head Professional, 2020 - Present

 Robert joined the PGA of Canada the summer prior to attending Humber College in the Golf Management Program where he graduated with top honours.
 Robert joined Markland Wood as an Assistant Professional following the program and spent the next 14 seasons under the guidance of Frank Marando.